khoath/cpuminer-opt/README.md

 Visual C++ redistributable 2008 X64
 openssl, not sure about this

+Install msys and mingw_w64, only needed once.

 Unpack msys into C:\msys or your preferred directory.

 Install mingw__w64 from win-builds.
 Follow instructions, check "msys or cygwin" and "x86_64" and accept default existing msys instalation.

-Install msys and mingw_w64 on Windows:

 Open a msys shell by double clicking on msys.bat.
 Note that msys shell uses linux syntax for file specifications, "C:\" is